RabbitMQ is an open source message broker that offers a reliable, highly available, scalable and portable messaging system.

 Message queues provide an asynchronous communications mechanism in which the sender and the receiver of a message do not contact each other.
 Nor do they need to communicate with the message queue at the same time.
 When a sender places a messages onto a queue, it is stored until the recipient receives them.

-Magento Commerce uses RabbitMQ to manage these message queues.
-RabbitMQ cannot be used with Magento Open Source installations.
+Magento Open Source uses RabbitMQ to manage these message queues.
+As of Magento release 2.3.0, RabbitMQ can be used on Magento Open Source installations.

 The message queue system must be established before you install Magento.
 The basic sequence is